Coal mining in Brazil: Environmental impact

-One of the biggest environmental threats related to coal mining is posed by waste disposal.
+Waste disposal poses one of the biggest environmental concerns in Brazilian coal mining.
 Brazilian coal is characterized by high sulfide contents, pyrite and marcasite.
 The waste contains a broad array of elements including metals such as copper, cobalt, mercury, arsenic, and zinc among others.
 The contact of this waste material with air and water results in acid mine drainage (AMD), which can be detrimental to terrestrial and aquatic ecosystems.
 Intense rains contribute to the seepage of waste deposits into the groundwater supply, generating and carrying the acid drainage from abandoned mines into the nearby rivers and streams.
 It increases turbidity and siltation, which in turn affects the food supply for the organisms in the affected areas.
 Seriously polluted sites may be environmentally hazardous despite the natural capacity of soils to reduce the solubility and bioavailability of toxic metals.
 Despite this capacity, environmental risks may persist at seriously polluted sites, including those that were abandoned decades ago.
 This is of relevance considering the 1000 abandoned mines in the state of Santa Catarina alone.

 Waste disposal is the principal cause of water pollution in the state of Santa Catarina.
 Coal strip mining methods and the surface disposal of waste rock results in the contamination of surface and ground waters.
-The Tuburão, Urussanga, and Araranguá Rivers in the state of Santa Catarina comprise the state's coal basin where there are 134 strip mine sites, 115 waste deposit areas, 77 sites with acidic pools, and hundreds of mines, and thus receive the majority of the waste generated.
+The Tubarão, Urussanga, and Araranguá Rivers in the state of Santa Catarina comprise the state's coal basin.
+There are 134 strip mine sites, 115 waste deposit areas, 77 sites with acidic pools, and hundreds of mines, which receive the majority of the waste generated.
 Coal drainage from each of these locations is responsible for high levels of water contamination.
 The resulting acidic streams affect local vegetation and prevent re-vegetation of affected areas.